National Police Accountability Project

 Prior to law school, Eliana was a community organizer at the New Settlement Parent Action Committee, where she worked with families in the Bronx to disrupt the school-to-prison pipeline.

-Eliana lives in Oakland, California with her partner, Celeste, and their dog, Beluga.
+Eliana lives in Berkeley, California with her wife, Celeste, and their dog, Beluga.

 She can be reached at fellow.npap@nlg.org.